 Current RTPs will pay an Annual Fee, also defined in IECEx OD 019 as invoiced by the IECEx Secretariat in January of each calendar year.

 Applications for recognition are reviewed for adequacy of information by the IECEx Secretariat and then by a Review Panel appointed by the IECEx ExPCC.
-This Review Panel will include representatives from the IECEx Assessor Panels for the IECEx 02, IECEx 03 and IECEx 05 Schemes and representatives from ExPCC Working Groups 2 and 4.
+This Review Panel will include representatives from the IECEx Assessor Panels for the IECEx 02, IECEx 03-*, and IECEx 05 Schemes and representatives from ExPCC Working Groups 2 and 4.

 The Review Panel will make recommendations to the IECEx Executive whether the applicant should be accepted as an IECEx Recognised Training Provider.